Global Justice Immersion

 Notes about this immersion:

-Students majoring in philosophy, sociology and anthropology, international and global studies, or political science must choose two of the three required courses from outside their respective major.
+- Students majoring in international and global studies, philosophy, political science, or sociology and anthropology must choose two of the three required courses from outside their respective major.

 The plan code for Global Justice Immersion is GLOJUST-IM.